joshfactorial/pollinator_simulation/README.md

 which translates to about 1.4 square kilometers, so I'll base it on 1.5 km to make it easier.

 I welcome anyone who can point me to some sources for some of the simulation parameters

-## Updates since final project committ
-I plan to keep developing this project, since I find it interesting.
-One thing I learned was that it might be better to model smaller fields.
-I also messed up when I orginially was trying to get it to work and made my fields entirely too big.
-This messed up my food calculations.
-So I plan to go back and correct some of that.
-Any updates to this will be made on or after 8/5/2018, since the project was due midnight the previous day.
-I have tons of ideas for improvements.